 - Tertiary amine

-Once it bonds with 2 carbon atoms it is called as a secondary amine and when it bonds with 3, it is called as a tertiary amine.
+Once it bonds with 2 carbon atoms it is called a secondary amine and when it bonds with 3, it is called a tertiary amine.
 Primary, Secondary and Tertiary amines all show different chemical properties and also have physical, observable changes.
 They are mainly used in industrial and commercial applications.

 A chemical test that is most commonly used for the identification of primary, secondary and tertiary amines is called the Hinsberg test.
 An amine in the presence of an aqueous alkali interacts with a Hinsberg reagent.
 Thus, this is what is meant as the Hinsberg test.
 After the reaction, the following observations are observed:

 Thus, Hinsberg test is effective for the identification of primary amines, secondary amines, and tertiary amines.
 Amines are usually used for a variety of different purposes such as a variety of different medicines and photographs.
 Apart from this, the amine is also used for the synthesis of rocket propellants and insecticides.
 Thus, amines have a whole host of different uses in the industry along with their traditional chemical uses.
-It is also used in heavy-duty military functions such as the creation of synthetic fibers, used in the production of Kevlar, which is the key component in creating helmets and bulletproof vests for protection of soldiers in warfare.
+It is also used in heavy-duty military functions such as the creation of synthetic fibres, used in the production of Kevlar, which is the key component in creating helmets and bulletproof vests for the protection of soldiers in warfare.